 The huge thundercloud built up to the south-west of the northern tablelands city from about onwards giving warning rumbling sounds which gradually increased.
 At the thunder was almost continuous as the sky darkened.
 At this stage the storm cloud was partially obscured by low ragged scud cloud which was swirling across the sky blown by gusting south-easterly winds.

 At 5.50pm rain started falling as the cloud moved in from the south-west.
 Then the band of hail approached.
 It moved in quite slowly preceded for several minutes by a roaring sound - the sound of hail hitting distant roofs.
 This gave some residents, who recognised the warning sound, time to place cars and other vulnerable items under cover.

-hailstones started falling in the
+the first hailstones started falling in the

 The hailstones came in all sizes, the biggest measured 40 millimetres in diameter (golf ball size).
 Most were roughly spherical, only a few were conglomerates of multiple stones fused together.
 The ground was completely covered by the hailstones, several centimetres deep in places, and large open areas of the city resembled snowfields.
 The ice banked up deeply against south-facing walls and fences and much of it was still there the next morning, not completely melting until around midday.

 The hail affected the whole city as was well as some surrounding areas.
 It appears to have started some 10 or 15 kilometres to the south-west of Armidale and continued several kilometres to the north, after lashing the city, before dissipating.